Brand-new US Navy warship trapped in Canada amid cold and ice

 The USS Little Rock – unveiled in a ceremony on Dec.
 16 in Buffalo, New York and attended by nearly 9,000 people – has not moved far since due to adverse weather conditions that kept the warship trapped at bay in Canada, the Toronto Star reported.

-The warship known as a Littoral Combat Ship (LCS) cost $440 million to build and stretches 387 feet in length and weighs 15 more than the Statue of Liberty.
+The warship known as a Littoral Combat Ship (LCS) cost $440 million to build and stretches 387 feet in length and weighs 15 tons more than the Statue of Liberty.
 It is capable of traveling more than 46 miles per hour.

 Such combat ships are described as agile and designed for rapid transitions between missions with minimal manning.
 They are used for surface warfare, counter piracy and drug operations, as well as other first response missions.